stackforge/fuel-docs/pages/user-guide/initialize-fuel/0400-pxe-config.rst

 VirtualBox automated scripts to deploy Fuel.

 .. image:: /_images/fuel-menu-interfaces.jpg
-  :align: center
-  :width: 70%
+  :width: 50%

 Use the arrow keys to navigate through the tool.
 Once you have made your changes, go to Save & Quit.

-It is also possible to run "fuelmenu" from a root shell on Fuel Master node after deployment to make minor changes to network interfaces, DNS, and gateway.
-The PXE settings, however, cannot be changed after deployment as it will lead to deployment failure.
+You can run "fuelmenu" from a root shell on the Fuel Master node after deployment to make minor changes to network interfaces, DNS, and the gateway.
+The PXE settings, however,
+cannot be changed after deployment as it will lead to deployment failure.

 .. warning::

-  Once IP settings are set at the boot time for Fuel Master node, they **should not be changed during the whole lifecycle of Fuel.**
+  Once IP settings are set at the boot time for Fuel Master node, they **should not be changed during the entire lifecycle of Fuel.**